People in recent years have been more and more open to eating wild game. This leads to many people looking into what wild game they can eat.

 My 3 Best Ways To Cook Possum

-The best way in my opinion to cook possum is to grill it, while you can use a propane grill if that is all you have, I recommend using a charcoal grill.
-Charcoal produces a more natural flavor and can add a slight smoked flavor to the meat.
-Marinading ahead of time in italian salad dressing can add a lot of flavor and tends to make the meat more tender when cooked.
+The best way, in my opinion, to cook possum is to grill it; while you can use a propane grill if that is all you have, I recommend using a charcoal grill.
+Charcoal produces a more natural flavor and can add a slightly smoked flavor to the meat.
+Marinading ahead of time in Italian salad dressing can add a lot of flavors and tends to make the meat more tender when cooked.

-Use a slow cooker, slow cooking game meat can bring out a lot of flavor and also ensure you do not dry it out.
+Use a slow cooker; slow-cooking game meat can bring out a lot of flavors and also ensure you do not dry it out.
 The slow cooker will keep the moisture within the cooker and generally make the meat fall off the bone tender.

 Benefits of Eating Possum

-Wild game meat can have many benefits, the same holds true for possum.
-Assuming the possum has been obtained from the country and hasn’t been foraging trash in the city or suburbs possum can be higher in omega three fats that traditional store bought meats.
+Wild game meat can have many benefits; the same holds true for possum.
+Assuming the possum has been obtained from the country and hasn’t been foraging trash in the city or suburbs, possum can be higher in omega-three fats than traditional store-bought meats.

-Outside of the nutritional aspects possum meat can be an easily sourced, fairly lean protein so it can be great for those people looking to supplement the families meat budget with wild game.
+Outside of the nutritional aspects, possum meat can be an easily sourced, fairly lean protein, so it can be great for those people looking to supplement the family’s meat budget with wild game.

-Hopefully this article has been helpful for you and you are more comfortable now in eating possum, it is a staple in many folks diet so give it a try!
+Hopefully, this article has been helpful for you, and you are more comfortable now eating possum, it is a staple in many folks’ diets so give it a try!